EXPLAINER: States still in play and what makes them that way

 “It’s ... clear that we have won Georgia.
 We’re up by 2.5%, or 117,000 (votes) with only 7% (of the vote) left” to count, Trump said during an early morning appearance at the White House.
 He also said he planned to contest the U.S. presidential election before the Supreme Court.
 It was unclear exactly what legal action he might pursue.

 The race is too early to call.
-With an estimated 99% of the vote counted there, Trump's lead over Biden has shrunk to about 9,500 votes Thursday evening, with tens of thousands more ballots left to be counted.
+With an estimated 99% of the vote counted there, Trump's lead over Biden had shrunk to less than 2,000 votes Friday morning, with tens of thousands more ballots left to be counted.

 That includes mailed ballots from population-dense counties in the Atlanta metro region that lean Democratic.
 Biden is overperforming Hillary Clinton’s 2016 showing in those counties, including in their more upscale suburban reaches.